hegemonic/catharsis/README.md

 ## Changelog ##

 + 0.3.0 (February 2013):
-    + Union types are now returned as an object with a `union` property, which contains the array of types for the union.
-Previous versions returned union types as an array. **Note**: This change is not backwards-compatible with previous versions.
+    + The parse results now use a significantly different format from previous versions.
+The new format is more expressive and is similar, but not identical, to the format used by the [doctrine](https://github.com/Constellation/doctrine) parser. **Note**: This change is not backwards-compatible with previous versions.
     + Union types that are optional or nullable, or that can be passed a variable number of times, are now parsed and stringified correctly.
     + Optional function types and record types are now parsed and stringified correctly.